era-platform/cene/README.md

 [See documentation of the built-in operations](https://cene.readthedocs.io/en/latest/)

-Programming is an activity of last resort; as soon as we're programming, we're not directly in the field, in the moment, acting and responding as our needs arise.
-Yet we find ourselves in a new kind of field, a new kind of moment, where it starts to look valuable to solve the problem that is now at hand -- programming itself.
-Thus we eventually build things that are sophisticated enough to be programming languages of their own, but sadly they're incompatible with all the languages that came before.
-Cene fixes that.
-Cene is a programming language that's designed so that if you find yourself implementing a programming language, you can make a slight detour and implement Cene all over again instead.
+Cene is a programming language dedicated to simplifying the experience of programming on all fronts.
+This makes it a lot like the other language experiments in the [Era project](https://github.com/era-platform/era), but Cene is the furthest along and the most practical.
+Unlike the Era projects that came before it, Cene is designed to be useful as part of a command-line build system.

+In fact, Cene basically is a build language, although instead of coordinating the invocation of external compilers, a Cene program generates target-language programs by crawling the code of its own function definitions.
+This way, a library can be written once in Cene and compiled to multiple target languages (although for now, we only support JavaScript).

+## Various specific features

-Cene offers simple approaches to several problems that programming languages often fail to solve.
+Cene offers simple approaches to several problems that few other programming languages attempt to solve.

+### Weak opening parens

-Cene's **collapsed brackets** are a simple syntactic feature that allows deep conditionals and continuation-passing code to be written as linear code blocks:
+Cene's weak opening parens are a simple syntactic feature that allows deep conditionals and continuation-passing code to be written as linear code blocks:

 ```
 (if condition-1